-If you fail to qualify for university scholarships, consider enrolling in universities that are tuition free or charge low tuition fees or those offering tuition fee waivers.
+If you fail to qualify for fully-funded university scholarships, consider enrolling in universities that are tuition free or charge low tuition fees or those offering tuition fee waivers.
 Countries like Norway, Austria, Germany, Finland, and Sweden offer different types of free/low tuition schemes and tuition waivers for international students. scholars4dev.com has compiled information and provided links to tuition-free Colleges and Universities in these countries.